 - Applying a sort will impact the existing rows in the sheet.
 When new rows are added, you'll need to sort again to incorporate the newly added rows.

 - You cannot undo a sort after the sheet has been saved.
 Make sure the rows in your sheet are ordered as desired before you save it.

 - Although Editors can sort a sheet, they can't sort locked rows.
-If the Sort Rows option appears unavailable, and you're shared to the sheet with Editor permissions (see Sharing Permission Levels for details), deselect any locked rows before attempting to sort.
+If the Sort Rows option appears unavailable, and you're shared to the sheet with Editor permissions (learn more about sharing permission levels), deselect any locked rows before attempting to sort.

 - The Sort Rows command will be unavailable if a filter is applied to your sheet.
 Before you sort, you'll first need to ensure that filters are not applied.
 To clear a filter (stop applying it to the sheet), select Filter Off from the Filter menu.
-For more information on filtering sheet data, check out our article on Using Filters to Show or Hide Sheet Data.
+Learn more about using filters to show or hide sheet data.

 - Right-click on a column header and select Sort Rows.